 Liner S-878P (SBE) Mobile

 The mobile (SBE) cb 40 channel SSB Liner S-878P radios at the time were avoided by the good buddies because they did not look as good as the other cb radio mobiles on the market, with a very plain looking black front face.

 The black plastic tuning knobs also looked cheap and the tx/rx meter was small.
 The Channel selector was also finely graduated with the 40 channels interlaced on a clear plastic background.
 At night it had a light highlighting the selected channel at the 12 o’clock position??
 Hmm maybe at three o’clock, – damn i cant remember but will check soon and edit this if wrong.

 But for all its visual shortcomings, it was an awesome receiving and transmitting mobile cb radio that was the radio of choice for the AlphaXray cognoscenti.

-Especially when we all had linears in our mobiles behind them doing well over 250 watts into decent mobile antennas.
+Especially when we all had linears in our mobiles behind the Liner 878P’s doing well over 250 watts into decent mobile 9 ft whip antennas.
 The AlphaXray “Rathole” was alive with DX that no-one else on channel 16 or 35 even knew about.